[Updated: February 16, 2025]

 self._reversed_label_map = {class_labels[0]: 1, class_labels[1]: -1}

-def _linear_combination(self, sample: []) -> float:
+def _linear_combination(self, sample: list) -> Any:

-"""linear combination of sample and weights.
+"""Linear combination of sample and weights."""

 return np.inner(sample, self.weights[1:])

-max_iterator: int = 10) -> NoReturn:
+def train(self, samples: list[list], labels: list, max_iterator: int = 10) -> None:

 """Train the model with samples.